 Are you rolling out the ‘Welcome’ mat for mice?
 Learn how to put up a ‘No Vacancy’ sign they can’t ignore!

-A house mouse’s small size and impressive skills make him a challenging pest, but his ability to reproduce is overwhelming.
-Mice can reproduce before they are two months old and typically have anywhere from 3 – 14 babies per litter.
-A female can have 5 – 10 litters each year so it doesn’t take long for one mouse in the house to become a large infestation.
+The house mouse’s small size and impressive skills make them a challenging pest, but their ability to reproduce is overwhelming.
+They can reproduce before they are two months old and typically have anywhere from 3 – 14 babies per litter.
+A female can have 5 – 10 litters each year so it doesn’t take long for one pest to turn into a large mouse problem.

-Just because the mouse in your house didn’t make a reservation to be your guest doesn’t mean he won’t let you know he’s staying.
-He is mostly nocturnal and avoids bright light, but there will be signs.
-You may hear squeaking, scratching or scurrying sounds as he scampers around your home.
-You might notice shredded paper in unusual places, or small holes nibbled into packages in your pantry.
-The most undeniable sign of a mouse in the house is small black pellets that are similar in shape and size to rice – mouse poop.
+If you have a house mouse infestation, you may hear squeaking, scratching or gnawing sounds as they scamper around your home.
+You might notice shredded paper or even small holes nibbled into packages in your pantry.
+The most undeniable sign, however, is small black pellets that are similar in shape and size to rice – mouse droppings.

-Setting traps baited with peanut butter or cheese might seem like a good idea at first, but these mouse control methods usually backfire because they are attracting mice to easy food.
-Poisons might seem like a good way to get rid of mice, but the risks to children, pets and other animals is very dangerous.
+Setting traps baited with peanut butter or cheese might seem like a good pest control option at first, but these mouse control methods usually backfire because they are attracting the pests to easy food.
+Poisons may also seem like a good idea, but the risks to children, pets, and other animals are very dangerous.
 Plus, the smell of a dead mouse rotting somewhere in your home where you can’t find or reach it is something no one ever forgets.

 Mice deserve a home too, just not in your house!